Tools

 The goal of tracking competitor activity is not to copy.
 It is to understand the market well enough to position yourself as the clearly superior choice for your best-fit customers.

-If you need help building a competitive monitoring system or turning competitive intelligence into positioning and messaging that wins deals, explore my product marketing consulting services.
+If you need help building a competitive monitoring system or turning competitive intelligence into positioning and messaging that wins deals, explore B2B SaaS product marketing consulting or learn what to expect from a PMM consultant engagement.
 For more frameworks and tactical guides, browse all product marketing articles.

 Author